Bethany Ware, MA

 Therapeutic models and techniques guide my work in part, but the most important guide is the person in front of me.
 I believe that you are the expert on yourself.
 Because I believe that people change in the context of relationships, I often focus on past and present relationships looking for themes and patterns that impact daily life.
 I frequently incorporate Cognitive Behavioral Therapy and mindfulness techniques to reduce anxiety and negative self-talk.
 My faith in Jesus Christ also guides and energizes my work as a counselor, and for those interested in a faith-based approach to counseling, I enjoy exploring the relationship between spiritual and mental health.

-Relationship issues (friendship, marriage, parents and adult children, workplace), anxiety, depression, grief, ADHD coping skills, trauma, and addiction (substance and behavioral)
+Premarital counseling, relationship issues (friendship, marriage, parents and adult children, workplace), anxiety, depression, grief, ADHD coping skills, trauma, and addiction (substance and behavioral)